 Why are sales report templates important?

 Templates save time and promote standardization.
 They are particularly useful for small businesses, offering pre-built sections for metrics like revenue, sales volume, and team performance.
+Using a performance report template can help in tracking sales growth and comparing estimated versus actual sales.
 Templates also reduce manual errors, making reporting easier and more reliable.

 How can I automate sales reporting?